Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

 Is Ornamental Pineapple Toxic?

-Ornamental Pineapple Plant is non-toxic to humans and pets.
-The plants are among the pet-safe houseplants.
+No. Ornamental Pineapple Plant are considered non-toxic to humans and pets.
+They are among the pet-safe houseplants perfect for a home with children, cats, dogs and other pets.
 However, the leaves bear short spines which may cause physical injury if handled with bare hands.
 Always wear gloves when handling these plants to prevent injury.

 Where to Buy

-If you are looking to acquire Ornamental Pineapples for your collection, they are readily available online on Etsy (Link to Etsy).
+If you are looking to acquire Ornamental Pineapples for your collection, you may obtain these plants online from Etsy (Link to Etsy).

 Ornamental Pineapple Plant Care Indoors

-Ornamental Pineapples blossom in very bright light with 6-8 hours of direct sunlight, average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, rich, well-drained, orchids potting soils coupled with fortnightly feeding during the growing season.
+To care for Ornamental Pineapples indoors, provide very bright light with 6-8 hours of direct sunlight, warmth of 18-270C, humidity of 50-55% and moderately moist, rich, well-drained orchids potting soils coupled with fortnightly feeding in spring and summer.

 Ananas Bromeliad requires regular pruning of the dead leaves to provide adequate space for the pups growing at the base of the plant.
 Repotting is only necessary when it outgrows its pot.
 Keep reading for more on these growing conditions and how to achieve them.